What is a nonprofit grant?

 A nonprofit grant, sometimes referred to as a fundraising grant, is a financial donation given to an organization.
 Grants are typically given by a foundation, corporation, or government agency.
+Many nonprofits are funded by grants that they receive throughout the year.

 Nonprofits benefit from grants in many ways.
 The most obvious benefit is simply that, unlike with loans, you do not need to pay a grant back.